mithereal/ex_softbank/README.md

 ***This Module has the following banking functions available***

-Tellers( a pool of tellers so multiple processes can access. )
+Account Management ( a genserver that acts as the gateway between you and your accounts backed by a double entry accounting system )

-Currency Conversion (with auto update on conversion rates)
+Currency Conversion ( with auto update on conversion rates )

+Custom Currencies ( added to the accounting system automatically)

-Transfers(send amount will be converted to match the recievers account currency type)
+Transfers(the producers send amount will be converted to match the recievers account currency type)

 [![Build Status](https://travis-ci.org/mithereal/elixir-softbank.svg?branch=master)](https://travis-ci.org/mithereal/elixir-softbank)